stafiprotocol/developer/docs/architecture/cosmoslsd.md

 ### StakeManager

-StakeManager is a smart contract, that can create and initialize StakePool which is an ICA on the cosmos hub.
-When initializing, StakeManager will create an account via *register_interchain_account* on the cosmos hub.
+StakeManager is a smart contract, that can create and initialize StakePool which is an ICA on the Cosmos Hub.
+When initializing, StakeManager will create an account via *register_interchain_account* on the Cosmos Hub.
 We call this account StakePool.

 StakeManager contract is responsible for processing user IBC transactions and interacting with rATOM contracts.
 Mint corresponds to rATOM and is the entry point for other functions such as unstake/withdraw.